The secret of great copy...

 Some of it is to do with the physical appearance of the page – if it looks easy to read, people will.

-Short paragraphs, simple words and plenty of space to breath always work well.
+Short paragraphs, simple words and plenty of space to breathe always work well.

 To create desire, focus on benefits and promises